Skip to Content

 Remarks

-During the authentication process, the OAuth authorization server redirects the user to this URL.
-This value must match the callback URL you specified when you created your custom OAuth application.
+If you created a custom OAuth application, the OAuth authorization server redirects the user to this URL during the authentication process.
+This value must match the callback URL you specified when you Configured the custom OAuth application.

 Data Type